prestonharberts/biblegateway-to-obsidian/README.md

 Certain manual changes must be made to the Bible files that cannot be done otherwise (make sure to check the note files for these chapters too):

 - John 7:52-53, 8:1, and 8:11
-- Check that Mark 15:34, Matthew 27:36
-- Ensure that Nehemiah 7:61, Hosea 9:1, and Ezra 2:59's italics are formatted properly (move the apostrophe to inside the italics; I should write a regex for this soon)
 - If wanted, add Psalm introductions and introductions present in other books.
 - If wanted, indent poetry by adding enclosing the line with '<div classs="poetry">' and '</div>' (at the beginning and end).
 - If wanted, bold OT references in the NT.